thealphadollar/GDrive_Sync/main/docs/readme.txt

 * -reset :

-Reset GDrive_Sync and give it the read and write permissions to your Google Drive.
+Reset account associated with GDrive_Sync and give it the read and write permissions to your Google Drive.
 Automatically executed at the first run of GDrive_Sync.

 * -start :